nikitavoloboev/alfred-learn-anything/readme.md

 - Just start the search and open the mind map that you were looking for fast, wherever you are
 - I try to keep them constantly updated

-There are three unique searches available.
+There are four unique searches available.
 You can either bind a hotkey to each one or use the keyword trigger to access these searches.
 Here are the searches :

 ## 1. [Open any of the 43 Study Guides 📚](https://github.com/nikitavoloboev/knowledge-map/tree/master/study-plans)